taylorabranson/garmin-wind-speed-direction/README.md

 Settings (in the Garmin Connect mobile app) are only available for apps downloaded from the Garmin Connect Store.

+## Features
+  - User selects unit type for wind speed (m/s, mph, kph)
+  - User selects data source

 ### Planned Features

   Garmin Connect Settings
   - User input api-key
-  - User selects unit type for wind speed (m/s, mph, kph)

   Other
   - Check for data connection